 Your personal statement is a great place to showcase your understanding; reflect on any relevant experience or further reading that you have done; as well as tell us a little bit about you.

-Please note: if you are applying for one of our health and social care courses our admissions team use the DRIVE criteria to assess your application and evidence of this must be show in your personal statement.
+Please note: if you are applying for one of our Health & Social Care courses our Admissions Team uses the DRIVE criteria to assess your application and evidence of this must be show in your personal statement.

 Things to consider in your personal statement